Skip to Main Content

 • Educational activities, such as the Summer Program in Quantitative Methods of Social Research.

-Use your UR email to get institutional access to the heavily curated datasets or to share your own.
-If you have trouble with using ICPSR, contact the data management and sharing service for assistance.
+Use your UR email to get free institutional access to the heavily curated datasets.
+Sharing data has both free and paid-for options.
+It is a good option for restricted sharing or sharing with a DUA.
+If you have trouble with using ICPSR, contact the us for assistance.

 Search for Data Repositories